A Level History

 How will I learn?

-You will learn through class activities, group work, independent learning, timed assessment, feedback and some teacher led discussion.
+You will learn through class activities, group work, independent learning, timed assessment, feedback and teacher-led discussion.

 How will I be assessed?

-The EDEXCEL course focuses on both breadth and depth investigations into two major areas: a more deep-dive nation-driven investigation into 20th century history and a more breadth-orientated military and social investigation into British history from the 18th to early 20th centuries.
-The configuration of the units for AS and A2 is as follows:
+The EDEXCEL course focuses on both breadth and depth investigations into two major areas: a more deep-dive nation-driven investigation into 20th century history and a more breadth-orientated social investigation into British history from the 18th to early 20th centuries.
+The configuration of the units for A1 and A2 is as follows:

 A2 Units: